 Use Automox Console and send a Reboot command.

 Run the following command to complete the upgrade (it will trigger a reboot and complete the upgrade):

 Programatically Rebooting Windows and Applying a Windows 10 Feature Update - PowerShell

 Please see the following post for a Worklet to set the Windows 10 “Target Release Version”:

-NOTE: Upgrading to a Feature Update newer than 1909 will currently require a secondary step to finalize your upgrade.
-Please see the following post for a Worklet to finalize the Windows 10 Feature Update if you do not use the Automox reboot process:
+NOTE: Please see the following post for a Worklet to finalize the Windows 10 Feature Update if you do not use the Automox reboot process: